RoySegall/gizra.com/src/_posts/2017-06-25-nuntius-bot-introduction.md

 ## But Wait, There's More!
 Slack was kind and embedded the picture for us, but it's not the best practice.
-Using attachments makes the message much more readable and gives us something like this:
+Using attachments makes the message much more readable and gives us this:

 ![Improved embed image in slack](/assets/images/posts/nuntius-bot/good_kitten_image.jpg)